DUI Lawyer for Buford

 When DUI Becomes a Felony

-While DUI is usually considered to be a misdemeanor, certain circumstances can turn your DUI into a felony offense.
-If this happens, you are in serious trouble and the assistance of a sharp DUI lawyer is absolutely vital.
+Usually, a DUI is considered a misdemeanor, but there are certain situations that can turn your DUI into a felony offense.
+If you find yourself in this position, you are in a significant amount of trouble and the help of an experienced DUI attorney is extremely important.
 DUI offenses become felonies when:

 - DUI is your 4th offense

-“Serious injury by vehicle” or “vehicular homicide” in the 1st degree have been considered felonies in Georgia since 2008.
-Injuries categorized as “serious” are those that: render part of the victim’s body useless (e.g. paralysis, blindness, serious disfigurement, brain damage).
-Other charges that result in felony charges for DUI offenses include those that involve:
+Since 2008, “Vehicular homicide” or “serious injury by vehicle” in the 1st degree have been considered felonies in the state of Georgia.
+Injuries labeled as “serious” are those that determine the victim’s body useless, such as brain damage, serious disfigurement, blindness, paralysis, etc. Other charges that are considered felony charges for DUI offenses are as follows:

 - Fleeing from law enforcement

-Founded in 1872, Buford is a bustling city in the state of Georgia.
-Many of our defendants reside in Buford GA, close to Atlanta’s metropolitan area and many trust using our legal services.
-Buford has a population of 12,225 residents and an estimated 4,000 households.
-Buford was an original part of the Cherokee territory and settlers began to colonize during the 1860s.
-Buford is located north of Gwinnett County and is considered a suburb of North Atlanta.
-The climate in Buford is subtropical and usually humid with long hot summers and cool winters.
-We enjoy serving our clients in the Buford area and we also enjoy what Buford GA has to offer such as Lake Lanier, The Mall of Georgia, and Downtown Historic Buford towns.
+Buford is a lively city in the state of Georgia and was founded in 1872.
+Several of our defendants live in Buford, GA, which is close to Atlanta’s metro area, and they trust using our legal services.
+The population of Buford has 12,225 residents and an estimated 4,000 households.
+The city was an original part of the Cherokee territory and settlers began to colonize during the 1860’s.
+Located north of Gwinnett County and is considered a suburb of North Atlanta.
+Buford’s climate is subtropical and most often has long, hot summers with high humidity, and the winters are mild and cool.
+We love what Buford, GA has to offer and enjoy serving our clients in the area such as Downtown Historic, The Mall of Georgia and Lake Lanier.

 Contact a 24-hour DUI Defense Lawyer in Buford